Title: | Self-Validated Ensemble Models with Elastic Net Regression |

 The 'svem_significance_test' function implements a whole-model test designed to gauge the significance of a fitted SVEM model compared to the null hypothesis of a constant response surface.
 This method helps identify responses that have relatively stronger or weaker relationships with study factors.

-The test constructs standardized predictions by centering the SVEM predictions by the response mean and scaling by the ensemble standard deviation.
+) by the response mean and scaling by the ensemble standard deviation.
 A reference distribution is created by fitting the SVEM model to multiple randomized permutations of the response vector.
 The Mahalanobis distances of the original and permuted models are calculated using a reduced-rank singular value decomposition.

 The R code to perform this test (using matrices of nSVEM and nPerm predictions) is taken from the supplementary material of Karl (2024).